Robust Estimation of Hypernasality in Dysarthria with Acoustic Model Likelihood Features: Conclusion

 \section{Conclusion}

 We have presented and demonstrated the Nasalization-Articulation Precision features for objective estimation of hypernasality.
 This method leverages a data-driven approach to learning expert-designed features on healthy speech that capture perceptible elements in hypernasal speech.
-We demonstrated that these features, when evaluated on disordered speech, track the expected trends in perceptual hypernasality ratings, and can be used with ridge regression to estimate a clinician-rated hypernasality score more accurately than several representative baseline methods.
+We demonstrated that these features, when evaluated on disordered speech, track the expected trends in perceptual hypernasality ratings, and can be used with ridge regression to estimate a clinician-rated hypernasality score more accurately than several representative baseline methods as well as human annotators, on average.
 Additionally, we demonstrated that the NAP algorithm predictions for hypernasality rating generalize across diseases with significantly less loss in accuracy than existing approaches.
 This implies that the NAP features are a robust method for estimating hypernasality in dysarthria.

 The chief limitation of this approach, and articulatory precision estimation techniques more generally, is a reliance on known transcripts with which alignment may be performed.
 Neural models for directly assessing articulatory precision from raw speech audio is a promising future research direction---such models could provide the simultaneous identification of and precision assessment of phonemes on the fly, and provide downstream representations that could drive characterization of hypernasality without relying on reading as a stimulus, or known transcripts for assessment.